bbauska/Coursera-Bootstrap/readme.md

 It will take gulp watch and then we specify the files there \*.SCSS.

-As you can see, the gulp watch will watch these files and then when any changes to these files occur, then it\'ll run that sass task, which we have specified earlier.
+As you can see, the gulp watch will watch these files and then when any changes to these files occur, then it&apos;ll run that sass task, which we have specified earlier.

-That\'s how that sass watch task is set up.
+That&apos;s how that sass watch task is set up.

-Now that we have done these two, let\'s set up that browser sync task next.
+Now that we have done these two, let&apos;s set up that browser sync task next.

 Close that with the semicolon and then the next task that we will set up